manuelsanti1986/core-python/README.md

   - Passing arguments and returning values
   - Python's type system
   - Scopes to limit name access
   - "EVERYTHING IS AN OBJECT"
-  - Tu

 - **Key Takeaways:**
   - References to objects are copied, not the object themselves.